Funny-Systems-Freeware/Nginx-Hardened-Mode/README.md

 　If a request comes from an address out of trusted list, it'll be drop immediately.

 ### Get Latest IPs List of Trusted Service Automatically
-　Make it easier to deal with ips lists provided by numerous well-known services which changed frequently.
-Currently supported: cloudflare, fastly.
+　Make it easier to deal with IPs lists provided by numerous well-known services which changed frequently.
+　Currently supported: CloudFlare, Fastly.

 ### Immediately Error Reporting
 　Auto reporting while failed over to Normal Mode (Behavior of Original Nginx) by WebHook.